assaf/zombie/README.md

 # Zombie.js
 ### Insanely fast, headless full-stack testing using Node.js

-**NOTE:** This documentation is still work in progress.
-Please help make it better by adding as much as you can and submitting a pull request.

-You can also consult [the older 1.4 documentation](http://zombie.labnotes.org).

 ## The Bite

 If you're going to write an insanely fast, headless browser, how can you not